-Compounds eluting from an analytical column may be split to multiple detectors to obtain multiple chromatograms.
+Compounds eluting from an analytical column may be split into multiple detectors to obtain multiple chromatograms.
 Offering abundant information in a single analysis, this system saves time and money and improves productivity.
-The combination of common detector and selective detector can improve the analysis accuracy and support the analysis of complex samples with more impurities.
+The combination of a common detector and selective detector can improve the analysis accuracy and support the analysis of complex samples with more impurities.

-Simultaneous analysis of grape seed oil with detector splitting system (FID, FTD, FPD)
+Simultaneous analysis of grapeseed oil with detector splitting system (FID, FTD, FPD)

 Detector switching system